dip-software/k8s-aws-bootstrap/docs/node-scheduling-guide.md

    - Required by many other critical workloads for AWS IAM integration
    - Configured in: `base/helm-charts/amazon-eks-pod-identity-webhook-argocd-app.yaml`

+9. **Prometheus Stack (all components)**
+   - Critical for monitoring cluster health and critical workloads
+   - Includes Prometheus, Grafana, Prometheus Operator, and kube-state-metrics
+   - Configured in: `base/helm-charts/kube-prometheus-stack-argocd-app.yaml`

-9. **CoreDNS** (EKS Add-on)
+10. **CoreDNS** (EKS Add-on)
     - **IMPORTANT**: CoreDNS is typically managed as an EKS add-on
     - You need to configure the EKS add-on to use nodeSelectors for static-worker nodes
     - This is not managed by ArgoCD apps in this repository
     - Configure via AWS EKS Console, CLI, or Terraform/Pulumi

 ## Non-Critical Workloads (Prefer Karpenter Nodes)

 These workloads are configured with **preferred** nodeAffinity to run on Karpenter nodes, but can fall back to static nodes:

-- Prometheus Stack (Prometheus, Grafana, Prometheus Operator, kube-state-metrics)
 - Ingress NGINX Controller
 - Crossplane